Using AI to Extract Value from Unstructured Information

 We have been awarded numerous DARPA contracts, most recently to develop Explainable AI technologies in partnership with several leading universities.

-And, we have returned great value to Xerox by enhancing existing operations with advanced technology and enabling new business opportunities through novel applications of AI innovation.
-The future of AI is about a deep, transparent understanding between humans and machines, and at PARC, we’re excited to keep charting the course to this collaborative future.
+The future of AI is about a deep, transparent understanding between humans and machines, and we’re excited to keep charting the course to this collaborative future.